Breathe (The Prodigy song): Chart performance

 The song was a major worldwide hit, reaching the top 10 in several countries such as Australia, Austria, Belgium, the Netherlands, New Zealand and Switzerland.
 "Breathe" was a number-one hit in Denmark, Finland, Ireland, Norway, Sweden and the United Kingdom.
 The song was also a hit in France, reaching number 26.
 In the United States, the song reached number 18 on the US Hot Modern Rock Tracks chart.
 The single also returned to the Billboard charts after Flint's death, entering number 14 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue.

 Music video

 The accompanying music video for "Breathe" was directed by English director Walter Stern and took place in what resembled an abandoned, decrepit apartment building, with the band members experiencing various aural, visual and psychological phenomena, with Keith Flint and Maxim representing the phenomena, while Leeroy Thornhill and Liam Howlett are caught in the phenomenon.
 Various animals, like an alligator, and crickets, make an appearance, evoking different types of phobias.
 The music video won the 1997 MTV Video Music Award for Viewer's Choice and International Viewer's Choice Award for MTV Europe.
-The video was also the band's final video to feature dancer Leeroy Thornhill.
+This was also the band's final video to feature dancer Leeroy Thornhill.

+Impact and legacy

+In 2003, Q magazine featured "Breathe" on their "1001 Best Songs Ever".
+In 2020, Mixmag featured it on their "The Best Basslines in Dance Music", writing, "What nightmares are made of.
+But inject it into my veins, C'MON!!!
+The Prodigy reached another level thanks to their 1997 album The Fat of the Land, and 'Breathe', a cloudy whirlwind of twisted Keith Flint vocals, whacking kicks and a funk-licked bassline, definitely played a part in their frenetic rock-rave taking on the world."